voucherly/voucherly-docs/docs/guides/resources/payment-gateways/google-pay.md

 1. Under **Integrate with your website**, click **Add website**.
 1. Add the website where you want to integrate **Google Pay direct**.
 1. Set the **Google Pay API integration** type to **Gateway**.
 1. Upload the requested screenshots for each section of your website.
-You can active Google Pay in Voucherly sandbox environment.
+You can activate Google Pay in the Voucherly sandbox environment.
+    - See [Payment method screen](/download/google-pay/Payment%20method%20screen.png) or download <a target="_blank" download href="/download/google-pay/Payment method screen.png">here</a>.
+    - See [Google Pay API payment screen](/download/google-pay/Google%20Pay%20API%20payment%20screen.png) or download <a target="_blank" download href="/download/google-pay/Google Pay API payment screen.png">here</a>.
 1. Click **Save**.

 Once all details have been provided and approved, go to **Google Pay API**.
 In the form, check every box once you have confirmed that all steps have been cleared.
 Click **Submit for approval**.